Considering IVF treatment abroad?

 In the Czech Republic, IVF treatment has been a hot issue since the early days – in 1982, just four years after Louise Brown (the first IVF child) was born, the Czech Republic announced the birth of its first “test tube baby”.
 Ever since then, the country has strived to exploit its strategic location and high standard of healthcare to stay on top of reproductive science, becoming home to some 40 fertility clinics dedicated to helping couples become parents.

 One such location is the capital city of Prague.
-Home to over a dozen IVF clinics this city is full of wondrous architecture, and boasts of many delights to see while you are undergoing your IVF journey and is the perfect place with which to combine your treatment with a well-deserved vacation.
+Home to over a dozen IVF clinics this city is full of wondrous architecture, and boasts many delights to see while you are undergoing your IVF journey, and is the perfect place with which to combine your treatment with a well-deserved vacation.

 Not only is it home to beautiful sites and sounds but Prague has some of the top IVF specialists and treatment methods in Europe, with the specialists being very highly educated and plying their trade at some of the top fertility clinics in the world.
 When it comes to treatment methods Czech IVF clinics combine the skills of their doctors, specialists and embryologists with state-of-the-art equipment and technology, specially designed to ensure your diagnosis and treatment are of the highest quality.
 You can be safe in the knowledge that your dream of becoming a mother can soon become a reality.